Elbow (band)

-The band have released nine studio albums: Asleep in the Back (2001), Cast of Thousands (2003), Leaders of the Free World (2005), The Seldom Seen Kid (2008), Build a Rocket Boys!
-(2011), The Take Off and Landing of Everything (2014), Little Fictions (2017), Giants of All Sizes (2019) and Flying Dream 1 (2021).
-Their studio albums, as well as their B-sides compilation Dead in the Boot (2012), all reached the top 15 of the British album chart.
+The band have released ten studio albums: Asleep in the Back (2001), Cast of Thousands (2003), Leaders of the Free World (2005), The Seldom Seen Kid (2008), Build a Rocket Boys!
+(2011), The Take Off and Landing of Everything (2014), Little Fictions (2017), Giants of All Sizes (2019), Flying Dream 1 (2021) and Audio Vertigo (2024).
+Their studio albums, as well as their B-sides compilation Dead in the Boot (2012), all reached the top 15 of the UK Albums Chart.
 Seven of their singles placed in the top 40 of the British singles chart.
-Their most recent album, Flying Dream 1, was released on 19 November 2021.
+Their most recent album, Audio Vertigo, was released on 22 March 2024.

-In 2008, Elbow won the Mercury Music Prize for their album The Seldom Seen Kid, and in 2009 they won the Brit Award for Best British Group.
+In 2008, Elbow won the Mercury Music Prize for their album The Seldom Seen Kid.
+In 2009, they won the Brit Award for Best British Group.
+The same year, the song "One Day Like This" won the Ivor Novello Award for Best Song Musically and Lyrically.
+In October 2011 NME placed it at number 41 on its list of "150 Best Tracks of the Past 15 Years".
+After featuring in the 2012 Summer Olympics Closing Ceremony, the single peaked at No. 4 in the UK Singles Chart.
 In 2012, they released "First Steps", the BBC theme for the 2012 London Olympics.

 History

 1997–2001: Formation and first EPs

-Garvey, then aged 16, met guitarist Mark Potter in 1990, while both were attending Bury College in Bury, Greater Manchester.
 Potter asked Garvey to sing in a band he was in with drummer Richard Jupp and bassist Pete Turner.
-Together, the four formed the band Mr. Soft, named after the song by Cockney Rebel (the name was later shortened to 'Soft').
+Together, the four formed the band Mr. Soft, named after the song by Cockney Rebel (the name was later shortened to Soft).
 Potter's brother Craig then joined the band on keyboards.
 That year the band played their first gig together at the Corner Pin pub in Ramsbottom.

-They changed their name a second time to 'Elbow' in 1997, inspired by a line in the BBC TV drama The Singing Detective in which the character Philip Marlow describes the word "elbow" as the loveliest word in the English language.
+They changed their name a second time to Elbow in 1997, inspired by a line in the BBC TV drama The Singing Detective in which the character Philip Marlow describes the word 'elbow' as the loveliest word in the English language.
 After winning a local Battle of the Bands, the band signed with Island Records and recorded their first album with producer Steve Osborne at Real World Studios.
 However, Island sold out to major label Universal.
 The band was dropped in a mass cull and the album was not released.

 Elbow continued to record with independent label Ugly Man Records and released The Noisebox EP, The Newborn EP, and The Any Day Now EP.
 These releases garnered extensive airplay on BBC Radio 1.